The problem the old plugins ran into

 Starting with DaVinci Resolve 19.1, that bridge is reserved for Studio.
 Free-edition users open the same Resolve binary, but the scripting endpoint refuses connections.
 A plugin that worked yesterday silently fails today.

 There's no plugin update that fixes this.
 The change is on Blackmagic's side, and Blackmagic has been explicit: scripting is a Studio feature now.
+If you were specifically looking at BeatEdit, see the side-by-side Pulse Edit vs BeatEdit for DR Free comparison for why the OTIO route is the only one that still works on the free edition.

 The OTIO route